jdoorduin/jdoorduin-github.io/content/_index.md

       text: |
         <br>

-        The **Radboud Respiratory Failure and Mechanical Ventilation Research Group** is a center of excellence for espiratory Failure and Mechanical Ventilation research, teaching, and practice.
+        The **Radboud Respiratory Failure and Mechanical Ventilation Research Group** is a center of excellence for Respiratory Failure and Mechanical Ventilation research, teaching, and practice.

   - block: collection
     content: